When My World Was Young...

 * James Dean is killed in a car crash just as his third film, Giant, is wrapping up.
 The senselessness of his death at the height of his fame is his apotheosis.
 He is a god for many white teenagers.
 God, man.
 As in G-O-D.

-* Rock and Roll denounced as "a plot to mongrelize America."
+* Rock 'n' Roll is denounced as "a plot to mongrelize America." (woof! woof!)
 A White Citizens' Council spokesman in Alabama says, "We have set up a 20-man committee to do away with this vulgar, animalistic, nigger rock and roll bop."
-Even outside of the South its racially mixed teenage audiences upset parents and officials used to codes of customary, if not legislated, segregation R&R unabashedly celebrated the physical and hinted at the sexual; and ridiculed deferred gratification and the work obsession of the world of gray flannel suits.
+Even outside of the South its racially mixed teenage audiences upset parents and officials used to codes of customary, if not legislated, segregation R&R unabashedly celebrates the physical and hints at the sexual; and ridicules deferred gratification and the work obsession of the world of gray flannel suits.
 Congressmen rumble against it, parents hate it.
-And I was a slave to it.
+But I am a slave to it.
 "Hail, hail Rock and Roll!"